2023 Solar Incentives Guide for Hatfield, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Make sure you speak with your Hatfield utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+- Net Metering: Be sure to talk to your Hatfield utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Hatfield solar installers.
+To better understand how the new Clean Energy Credit might apply to you, reach out to your local Hatfield solar installation company.

 State & Local Solar Incentives